DurationFull-time 2 years, Part-time 4 years

 In addition to mentoring and expert sessions, you will undertake a work health and safety project that involves accessing and resolving issues in an actual workplace.
 You may also undertake several industry-linked core and elective subjects.

 You will benefit from improved flexibility with blended learning delivery.
+Attendance mode could be full-time face-to-face, full-time or part-time blended, or distance learning.

 Generally, each subject runs for one week in face-to-face block mode and is supported by fortnightly real-time virtual tutorials.
 Face-to-face classes give you the opportunity to develop and apply practical skills.